Angolan War of Independence: Aftermath

 Angolan Civil War, January–March 1976.

 As soon as the agreement between the MPLA and Portugal for the transfer of power became known to the public, a mass exodus began.
 Over 300,000 people left Angola by November, most of them evacuated aboard TAP Boeing 707 aircraft.
 The British Royal Air Force also lent a hand, sending Vickers VC10 airliners to evacuate about 6,000 additional refugees.
 At this stage, the Angolan Civil War had started and spread out across the newly independent country.
 The devastating civil war lasted several decades and claimed a million lives and refugees in independent Angola.

 In the wake of the conflict, Angola faced deterioration in central planning, economic development and growth, security, education and health system issues.
-Like the other newly independent African territories involved in the Portuguese Colonial War.
-After independence, Angola faced issues economic and social recession, corruption, poverty, inequality and failed central planning.
+Like the other newly independent African territories involved in the Portuguese Colonial War, after independence, Angola faced issues economic and social recession, corruption, poverty, inequality and failed central planning.
 Despite this Angola quickly reached and surpassed the standard of living prior to Portuguese colonialism by the end of the decade.
 A level of economic development comparable to what had existed under Portuguese rule became a major goal for the governments of the independent territory.
-Despite this Angola quickly reached and surpassed the standard of living prior to Portuguese colonialism by the end of the decade.
-Today Angola is one of the wealthiest in countries in Africa.